MeaneyLab/PRSoS/README.md

 # PRS-on-SPARK
-PRS-on-SPARK (PRSoS) generates polygenic risk scores for large genotype data, including imputed genotype dosages.
+PRS-on-SPARK (PRSoS) generates polygenic risk scores (PRS) for large genotype data, including imputed genotype dosages.
+It can use multi-core to increase processing efficiency (i.e., reduce processing time).

 ## Installation

-To clone the repository, use :
+To clone the repository, use:
 ```
 git clone https://github.com/seriousNel/PRS-on-SPARK.git
 ```

 ## Software requirements

-The notebooks and scripts require the following to run :
+The notebooks and scripts require the following to run:
 + spark-2.0.0 +
-+ Pyhon 2.7
++ Python 2.7 (not Python 3.0)

 Instructions for installing Apache Spark on Linux can be found [here](https://www.santoshsrinivas.com/installing-apache-spark-on-ubuntu-16-04/)

-The prerequisite to install spark are :
+The prerequisite to install spark are:
 + java8 (oracle)
 + scala
 + sbt

 Some extra libraries are required for regression and plotting.
-To install them, first make sure pip is installed on your computer, then type :
+To install them, first make sure pip is installed on your computer, then type:
 ```
 cd PRS-on-SPARK
 pip install -r requirements.txt
 ```

-## What this pipeline does :
+## What this pipeline does
-+ Calculate PRS from a genotype file (in .gen or .vcf format) and a GWAS file
++ Match the strand alignment between genotype and GWAS data, and then
-+ Correct the strand alignment discrepancies between genotype and GWAS data.
++ Calculate PRS from the genotype data set (in .gen or .vcf file format), weighted by the associated effect size in the GWAS, using specified or an indicated range of association p-value thresholds

-## What this pipeline cannot do :
+## What this pipeline cannot do
 + Perform quality control of genotype data

-## Default format :
+## Default format
 ### GWAS
 By default, the GWAS should have the same format as that of a GWAS file obtained from Psychiatric Genomics Consortium (PGC).